Frequently Asked Questions

 At the onset of the COVID-19 pandemic, many providers transitioned to teletherapy, and I have personally found it to be a rewarding shift.
 Telehealth offers the flexibility for clients to engage in sessions from a space where they feel most comfortable.
 I conduct sessions through a secure, HIPAA-compliant video conferencing platform called Simple Practice.
 Additionally, I offer both video and phone sessions, depending on your preference.

 In order to engage in telehealth, you will need a reliable internet connection and a video device (e.g. cell phone, computer, iPAD).
-It is also important that you have access to a private space to join your telehealth session (this is often a private room in your home or in your car) - if this is an issue, please discuss this with me.
+It is also important that you have access to a private space to join your telehealth session (this is often a private room in your home or in your car - but please, no active driving during your session!) - if this is an issue, please discuss this with me.

 If this is your first experience with teletherapy, there's no need to worry!
 Many clients have adapted quickly and find the convenience of attending sessions from the comfort of their own space to be highly beneficial.
 According to the American Psychological Association, teletherapy has been shown to be just as effective as in-person therapy for addressing a wide range of mental health concerns.